Black July: Prosecutions and compensation

 A presidential commission appointed during the subsequent People's Alliance government estimated that nearly 300 people were killed and 18,000 establishments, including houses, were destroyed.
 The commission recommended that restitution be paid.
-Thus far no restitution has been paid nor has any criminal proceedings begun against anyone involved.
+Thus far no restitution has been paid nor have any criminal proceedings begun against anyone involved.

 Remembrance

 July has become a time of mourning and remembrance amongst the Sri Lankan Tamil diaspora around the world, which comes together to commemorate the loss of Tamils.
 This has happened in countries such as Canada, Switzerland, Norway, Denmark, Germany, France, Britain, Australia, and New Zealand.